 The City will follow provisions relating to military leave as provided by Nebraska Statutes.
 Additional Active Duty Leave will be granted for members of the military when they have been called to active duty and the period as defined under State statute has expired.
-The eligible employee will receive pay for 2 additional pay periods, minus any hours that they are available to work during that period.
-Their health insurance benefits may remain in place at the same premium level for 3 additional calendar months at their request.
+The eligible employee will receive pay for 2 additional pay periods, minus any hours that they he/she are available to work during that period.
+The ir employee's health insurance benefits may remain in place at the same premium level for 3 additional calendar months at their request.